pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit declare-global-ticket-cost >}}

-We now want each ticket clone to react to being clicked, by storing its own cost into that global variable.
-We can do this by writing a method and asking Pytch to run it when the sprite is clicked.
-We can do this because each clone knows its own cost.
-One wrinkle here is that we need to tell Python that we want to set the value of the global `ticket_cost` variable, by saying `global ticket_cost`.
+We now want each ticket clone to react to being clicked, by storing its own cost into that global variable — remember we stored each ticket's cost into its own `cost` variable.
+We will write a method and ask Pytch to run it when the sprite is clicked.
-Without this, the code would set a new variable `ticket_cost` just for use inside our method.

 {{< commit set-cost-when-chosen >}}

+One detail in this code is that we need to tell Python that we want to set the value of the *global* `ticket_cost` variable, by saying `global ticket_cost`.
+Without this, the code would set a new variable `ticket_cost` which would exist just inside our method.

 ## Test the program so far

-When we were showing the ticket types, it was obvious whether our program was working — we could tell just by looking at the screen whether the tickets were appearing in the right places with the right costumes.
+When we were writing code to show the ticket types, it was obvious whether our program was working — we could just look at the screen to see whether the tickets were appearing in the right places with the right costumes.
 But we can't tell whether we're setting the global `ticket_cost` variable correctly.

 Temporarily, we will *show* this variable once we've set it, just to